CRASH OF A GRUMMAN GOOSE

 At 1340K hours on 6 November 1944 a Grumman Goose aircraft attempted to land cross wind across the Brisbane River near the US Naval Air Station at Colmslie, in Brisbane, Queensland.
 The aircraft was on a short flight from Archerfield to Hamilton.

 The pilot and the observer both sustained injuries and were taken to hospital.
+The observer suffered a broken jaw.

 Brisbane Area - Weekly Intelligence Report No. 56, Period 032359K - 102359K Nov.
 1944 (NAA File)